jinyuan-jia/jinyuan-jia.github.io/_teaching/24Spring-SAR221.md

 ## Course Materials
 - Recommended (not required):
-    - Mark Stamp: Information Security: Principles and Practice, Third Edition
+    - Computer security: principles and practice, William Stallings, Lawrie Brown, Third Edition
     - Principles of Computer Security: CompTIA Security+ and Beyond, Sixth Edition (Exam SY0-601), 6th Edition.
 Link to Free Edition in the PSU Library, you will need to login to the Library System to access this O'Reilly EBOOK (https://learning.oreilly.com/library/view/principles-of-computer/9781260474329/).